 Krabi boasts beaches, reachable only by boat, that are more beautiful than anything else you have witnessed before.
 Soft sand stretching from the dense, rich green jungle into deep turquoise waters.
 Beaches such as Tonsai and Railay are recognised as some of the best beaches in Asia.

-Railay Beach is actually part of the Krabi mainland, it has a distinct island feel, as the peninsula is surrounded by high cliffs.
+Railay Beach is actually part of the Krabi mainland, but has a distinct island feel.
+The peninsula is surrounded by cliffs so high you feel like you’re on a desert island.
 Jurassic jungle vibes leave people breathless as there is so much to take in.
-Palms and trees sporting huge leaves surround the beaches sandy shores, giving the ultimate Jurassic jungle vibes.
-Awesome nature walks from one beach to another through jungles keep tourists busy and photo opportunists hail Ao Nang and Railay for being so picturesque.
+Palms and trees sporting huge leaves surround the sandy shores, giving the ultimate jurassic jungle vibes.
+Awesome nature walks from one beach to another through almost untouched jungle will have amaze you.
+Photo opportunists hail Ao Nang and Railay for being so picturesque.
 Happy snaps of a tropical paradise will leave relatives in awe of your adventures.
-Whether you are cliff climbing, beach hopping or cave delving, you will notice the other worldly feel of Krabi Province.
+Whether you are cliff climbing, beach hopping or cave delving, you will love Krabi.

 The South of Krabi Town includes stretches of mangrove trees along the coast with breaks of beaches, rimmed with coral.
 Natural forest cover is mainly mangrove and Cassia trees, though Krabi’s sandy clay soil conditions are perfect for a variety of agricultural products.
 Across the years, there have been a number of plantations created, which include, rubber trees, palms, oranges, coffee and coconut plantations.